 (3) Where an employee is obliged by his employer to drive a commercial goods vehicle so as to contravene any or all of the provisions of this section that contravention shall not be pleaded in bar to any claim for the recovery of any wages or other remuneration due by the employer to the employee.

-[Section 48 amended by No. 30 of 1985 s.
+[Section 48 amended: No. 30 of 1985 s.
 11.]

 49. Investigative powers of police etc.